guidorice/devblog/src/pages/nmgic-2019/index.md

 2. Visualize Open Data
 3. Simple enough that it could be explained in 30 minutes

-I was recalled a past [FOSS4G](http://foss4g.org/) conference I attended, when a presenter from a big company made the dubious claim that conference attendees do not want to learn anything, they just want to have a good laugh!
+I recalled a past [FOSS4G](http://foss4g.org/) conference I attended, when a presenter from a big company made the dubious claim that conference attendees do not want to learn anything, they just want to have a good laugh!
 With that in mind I added three slides to this talk that are breaks for "Internet Humor" aka